 We’ll get to all that, and more.
-First let’s stop and admire these beauties…
+First, let’s stop and admire these beauties…

 They’re tangy and sweet and all kinds of tender and delicious!

-Yep, you read that right – it’s all going down within an hour, smack dab in the middle of your kitchen.
-Can I get a “woot woot”??
+Yep, you read that right – and it’s all going down within an hour, smack dab in the middle of your kitchen.
+Can I get a “woot woot”?

 You’re so welcome! xoxo

-How To Make Instant Pot Baby Back Ribs:
+How to make Instant Pot Baby Back Ribs:

 It all starts with a simple and delicious dry rub.
 Mix together brown sugar, dry mustard, garlic powder, salt, black pepper, cayenne pepper, and paprika (see full recipe below).

 Seal the lid and turn the pressure valve to the “Sealing” setting.
-Now hit the meat/stew button and set the timer to 30 minutes.
+Press the meat/stew button and set the timer to 30 minutes.
 It will take about 15 minutes to pressurize, then the cooking will begin.
 When the timer goes off, manually release the pressure by turning the switch to “Venting.”

 With the ribs in the pressure cooker, make your sauce.
-Add all the ingredients to a sauce pan and simmer for 10 minutes to reduce, then set aside.
+Add all the ingredients to a saucepan and simmer for 10 minutes to reduce, then set aside.

-When the pot is depressurized, open the pot, carefully remove the ribs, and place on a baking sheet with the meat side facing up.
+When the pot is depressurized, open the pot, carefully remove the ribs, and place them on a baking sheet with the meat side facing up.
 Turn your oven on to the broil setting.

-These Instant Pot Baby Back Ribs are a definitely a game-changer… tender, juicy flavorful ribs no matter the weather - in less than an hour!!
+These Instant Pot Baby Back Ribs are definitely a game-changer… tender, juicy flavorful ribs no matter the weather - in less than an hour!!

-- 6 pounds Baby Back Ribs (2 racks of 12-13 ribs each)
+- 6 pounds Baby Back Ribs, (2 racks of 12-13 ribs each)

-- 3/4 cup brown sugar
+- ¾ cup brown sugar